Posts Tagged: email

 Take for example an individual who uses their personal email address to make web bookings or requests for multiple different organizations they’re associated with.

 That’s no problem if there are existing client records for the client for each of their organizations.
-But it becomes an issue if this is a brand new client, or a client with just a single existing client record under one of their organizations.
+But it becomes an issue if this is a brand new client.
+It’s also an issue if this is a person with just a single existing client record under one of their organizations.

 Here’s an example to illustrate: